adatainment/evolution-sdk/docs/content/docs/modules/core/Metadata.mdx

 ## MetadataLabel

-Schema for transaction metadatum label (uint .size 8).
+Schema for transaction metadatum label (uint - unbounded positive integer).
+Uses Numeric.NonNegativeInteger for consistency with other numeric types.

 **Signature**